 Supervisors are required to first identify and then, in line with a developmental approach, deal with unacceptable performance of employees under their supervision.
-The supervisor must comply with the procedural requirements of Employment of Educators' Act 1998 and Personnel Administration Measures - "Incapacity Code".
+The supervisor must comply with the procedural requirements of Employment of Educators' Act 1998 and Personnel Administration Measures -

+"Incapacity Code".
 The EMS PMDS provides for the early identification and resolution of unacceptable performance.
-The employee's performance rating as g as

-The

-"not fully effective" or lower during the annual performance assessment should not be the first indication of the employee's shortcomings.
+The employee's performance rating as "not fully effective" or lower during the annual performance assessment should not be the first indication of the employee's shortcomings.
 Performance monitoring, including the performance reviews, provide opportunities to ensure this does not happen.
 Interventions by the supervisor to overcome performance shortfalls on the part of the employee can include any or all of the following:

-- a) Personal counselling
+- Personal counselling

-- b) On-the-job mentoring and coaching
+- On-the-job mentoring and coaching

-- c) Formal training/re-training
+- Formal training/re-training

-- d) Restating the workplan performance requirements
+- Restating the workplan performance requirements

-- e) Work environment audits to establish other factors affecting performance.
+- Work environment audits to establish other factors affecting performance.